 The spectrum allocated for satellite radio is used in Canada and Mexico for terrestrial microwave links, mobile telemetry and other purposes.
-The United States government must coordinate the United States' use of this spectrum with the Canadian and Mexican governments before any United States satellite may become operational.
-The Company has performed analyses which show that its proposed use will not cause undue interference to most Canadian stations and can be coordinated with others by various techniques.
-The FCC Licensing Rules require that the licensees successfully complete detailed frequency coordination with existing operations in Canada and Mexico, and the IB Order conditions the FCC License on such coordination.
-With respect to Mexico, this obligation could be complicated by that country's plan to license a similar satellite radio service on the same frequencies as licensed for use by the Company in the United States.
-There can be no assurance that the licensees will be able to coordinate the use of this spectrum with Canadian or Mexican operators or will be able to do so in a timely manner.
+In September 1998, the United States government and Canada reached an agreement to coordinate the use of this spectrum.
+The United States government must coordinate the United States' use of this spectrum with the Mexican government before any United States satellite may become operational.
+The FCC Licensing Rules require that the licensees successfully complete detailed frequency coordination with existing operations in Mexico, and the IB Order conditions the FCC License on such coordination.
+This obligation could be complicated by Mexico's plan to license a similar satellite radio service on the same frequencies as licensed for use by the Company in the United States.
+There can be no assurance that the licensees will be able to coordinate the use of this spectrum with Mexican operators or will be able to do so in a timely manner.